dljohnson25/basic_budget/README.md

 # basic_budget
-Basic tool for tracking expenses over time by category
+Basic tool for tracking expenses over time by category and to predict future expenses